danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 - <a href="https://npmtrends.com/@angular/core-vs-jquery-vs-react-vs-svelte-vs-vue">React</a> is the most popular frontend library
 - Developed by Facebook<!-- .element: class="fragment" -->
 - Declarative, efficient and flexible<!-- .element: class="fragment" -->
+- Huge community<!-- .element: class="fragment" -->
 - It has the most stars on github<!-- .element: class="fragment" -->
 - The most questions on stackoverflow<!-- .element: class="fragment" -->
 - The most job listings<!-- .element: class="fragment" -->
-- Huge community<!-- .element: class="fragment" -->

 Note:
-- For Facebook, React is used on over 100,000 components seen by billions of users every day
+- It is used on over 100,000 components which gets seen by billions of users every day
-- Unopinionated - bare bones (routing, styling, state handling etc)
+- Unopinionated - bare bones library (routing, styling, state handling etc)
-- Utilises a component based architecture meaning building blocks are highly reusable
 - Relatively short learning curve
-- Really good dev exp, meaning easier to maintain
+- Really good dev exp, meaning easier to maintain and debug
 - Skills are in high demand so a good investment of time to learn
 - 80% of AND clients use React